 I like to invest early in companies I think have significant disruptive potential and can be big and help these companies develop their product and business strategies and build out their teams.
 This is the time where I feel I can add the most value to these companies.
 Most of the companies I invest in have less than 10 employees, and most have not yet launched a product.
 I’m happy to invest however much an entrepreneur needs, and my initial investments generally range from $500K to $15m.

 Artificial intelligence is a set of technologies that I believe will fundamentally transform the business landscape over the next several decades.
-Some AI-driven companies I have invested in include Dataminr, a pioneer in the field of real-time information discovery that uses machine learning identify events in real time from social media and public datasets; Percipient.ai, an advanced computer vision and machine learning analytics platform for national and corporate security; and Intent Media, which uses machine learning to enable ecommerce companies to monetize their data assets with dynamic segmentation.
+Some AI-driven companies I have invested in include Dataminr, a real-time AI platform that identifies critical breaking information from publicly available data sets; Percipient.ai, an advanced computer vision and machine learning analytics platform for national and corporate security; Chisel.ai, an enterprise platform for a new class of intelligent insurance applications; and Intent Media, which uses machine learning to enable companies to monetize their customer data assets with dynamic segmentation.

 Software companies I’ve been involved with as an early investor include Quiq, an intelligent messaging-based customer service software application; JBoss, the leading open source application server (acquired by Red Hat); Conductor, the leading SEO SaaS marketing application (acquired by WeWork); and OatSystems, the pioneering RFID application platform (acquired by Check Point Systems).